StackStorm/st2docs/docs/source/development/index.rst

 * You can verify that your modifications don't break any rules by running the lint script - ``make flake8``

-Most |st2| repositories use shared Flake8 and PyLint configuration files which you can get from the `lint-configs repo <https://github.com/StackStorm/lint-configs>`_.
+Most StackStorm repositories use shared Flake8 and PyLint configuration files which you can get from the `lint-configs repo <https://github.com/StackStorm/lint-configs>`_.

 And most importantly, follow the existing style in the file you are editing and